The ultimate guide to enjoying the outdoors in Las Vegas

 upcoming events

-Take a self-guided hike along the Las Vegas Wash Trail to get a glimpse of the desert at night 7:30-9:30 p.m.
-Aug.
-23 at Ice Age Fossils State Park, 8660 N. Decatur Blvd.
-Attendees can bring red or UV flashlights.
+Take a ranger-guided hike along the Las Vegas Wash Trail 5:15-7:45 a.m.
+Oct.
+4 at Ice Age Fossils State Park, 8660 N. Decatur Blvd.
+Attendees can bring a flashlight or headlamp with a red light function, in case it is dark when the hike starts.
 There is a $3 entry fee to the park.
 Reservations are required. parks.nv.gov/events

 organizations to follow